foxBMS/foxbms-2/docs/developer-manual/hardware-developer-manual.rst

 If modifications to the hardware are necessary, the following process has to be followed:

 #.
-Create an issue in the GitLab project of the hardware component.
+Create an issue in the issue tracker of the hardware component project.
 #.
 Describe the necessary changes as precise as possible.
 #.
 Describe the impact of the changes to the software.
 #.
 Describe the impact of the changes to the tests.
 #.
 Enter the hardware release process :numref:`RELEASE_PROCESS` with
    these changes.

 Checklist for releases